Christopher Booker (Deceased)

 February 7, 2015

-SkepticalScience responds to Booker's accusations, where Kevin Crowtan examines the data and explains why the adjustments in question “are clearly justified and necessary, revealing the baselessness of Booker's conspiracy theory.”
+SkepticalScience responded to Booker's accusations, where Kevin Crowtan examines the data and explains why the adjustments in question “are clearly justified and necessary, revealing the baselessness of Booker's conspiracy theory.”
 Video below:

 Christopher Booker and Richard North wrote a prominent feature article in The Sunday Telegraph titled “Questions over business deals of UN climate change guru Dr Rajendra Pachauri” which made allegations of financial impropriety against the IPCC Chairman.

 The article alleged that Pachauri had been “making a fortune from his links with 'carbon trading' companies,” and that he had outside interests which would cause a “conflict of interest” with his position at the IPCC.

 Although the story was untrue, it circulated over hundreds of blogs and its allegations were widely spread before The Telegraph retracted it.
 An archive of the original is still available here. ,